Why I Don't Want to Be Famous (And What I Want Instead)

 For most of my life, I wanted external validation as much as anyone.
 Maybe more.
 I wanted to be seen, recognized, told I was doing something meaningful.
 I wanted the confirmation that comes from other people noticing your work.

 In my twenties, I found that validation in a spiritual organization.
 The teacher's approval.
 The community's respect.
 The sense that I was part of something important, and that the something important had noticed me back.
+Credit where it's due — I really committed to that delusion.

 It felt wonderful.
 For a while.